awslabs/data-on-eks/website/docs/job-schedulers-eks/argo-workflows-eks.md

 Open browser and enter http://localhost:2746/ and paste the token
 ![argo-workflow-login](argo-workflow-login.png)

-5. Use Argo workflows to create a spark job workflow
+5. Use Argo workflows to create a spark job workflow <br/>
+Modify workflow-example/argo-spark.yaml with your eks api server url

 ```bash
 kubectl apply -f workflow-example/argo-spark.yaml